GoSatoruu/reunion_rss/README.md

 ### Running with Docker (Recommended)

-The easiest way to run GVBC Reunion is using Docker.
+The easiest way to run ITDR is using Docker.

 ```bash
 # Clone the repository